 The buy-in insurer is responsible for making payments to the Trustee under the buy-in policy.
-These payments broadly cover members' benefits.
+These payments cover members' benefits.
+As part of their performance monitoring the Joint Management Committee considers the ongoing financial stability of the buy-in provider.
+The buy-in provider is a regulated insurer and is therefore supervised by the Prudential Regulatory Authority (PRA).
 Appendix A provides more details.

 C.1.4.
-Investment manager
+Investment managers

-In broad terms, the investment manager will be responsible for:
+In broad terms, the investment managers will have the following responsibilities: